 What are MAPs?

-- physician associates (PAs)
+1. Physician associates (PAs)

-- surgical care practitioners (SCPs)
+3. Surgical care practitioners (SCPs)

 Advanced Critical Practitioners withdrew from the programme in April 2022 – read their statement.

-The decision to group the professions
+The decision to group the professions as MAPs and the career framework

 The move to bring the professions under a single umbrella began with HEE (Health Education England) in 2014, with the intention to work ‘towards a common education and training programme to support a route to statutory regulation’.
-This originally applied to PAs, AAs and SCPs with ACCPs added later (with ACCPs having withdrawn since).
+This originally applied to PAs, AAs, and SCPs with ACCPs added later (with ACCPs having withdrawn since).

-HEE created a MAPs oversight board and invited the BMA to send a representative to its Career Framework & Quality subgroup along with representatives from employers, royal colleges and the devolved nations.
+HEE created a MAPs oversight board and invited the BMA to send a representative to its Career Framework & Quality subgroup along with representatives from employers, royal colleges, and the devolved nations.

-The group’s task was ‘to describe quality management, training and a career framework for MAPs, so that a clear professional identity is developed which supports arrangements for statutory regulation’.
+The group’s task was ‘to describe quality management, training and a career framework for MAPs, so that a clear professional identity is developed which supports arrangements for statutory regulation.’
 The work of the subgroup has now been subsumed into HEE’s MAPs oversight board, on which the BMA is represented.

 MAPs differ in crucial ways; in terms of the tasks they perform, the ways that they train and their entry requirements.
 These differences mean that developing a single career framework is challenging.
-Development is ongoing and with preparations underway for regulation, the role of the GMC may be crucial in the future of a combined MAPs career framework.

 Reasons for the introduction of MAPs